Welcome

 • Final copy submission deadline: July 10, 2026

-• Workshop: September 7 or 11, 2026
+• Workshop: September 7, 2026

 Mirko Bunse